midnightLuke/islandora-island-presentation/slides/07-drupalizing.md

 - Given infinite time on a project there are lots of improvements we could make
 - XACML a little rigid due to Drupal filter
   - Two scopes: User and role, Drupal modules provide more scopes (like group memberships), but not supported by Drupal filter

+## The "Fine Line"

+- <!-- .element: class="fragment" --> Performance is critical
+- <!-- .element: class="fragment" --> Some Islandora repositories can have millions of objects
+- <!-- .element: class="fragment" --> PHP is not always the best tool for the job (memory issues, site speed, etc)
+- <!-- .element: class="fragment" --> Drupal _can_ do a lot, but _should_ it?

+Notes:

+- This is a question that the Drupal community needs to think about more often as well
+- Hard to answer, but generally need to focus on "the right tool for the job"